 What is Occupational Therapy?

-Occupational Therapy is a medical based profession that focuses on assisting individuals to achieve independence in the participation of activities of daily living.
-Occupational therapists provide services to individuals of all ages who have physical, developmental, emotional and/or social deficits.
-Graduates of this program will be familiar with the processes and procedures necessary to tailor rehabilitation individually for each client, through evaluation and treatment, and to seek to restore or improve function in occupational performance within the context of the client’s life environments and relationships.
-Students are trained in OT intervention includes restoration of performance abilities, instruction in compensatory techniques, adaptation of tasks, processes or environments, disability prevention techniques and health promotion strategies.
+Occupational therapy (OT) is a medically-based profession that focuses on promoting independence for clients to increase their successful performance with activities of daily living (ADL).
+Occupational therapists provide skilled services to individuals of all ages who may experience any combination of physical, developmental, cognitive, emotional, and social difficulties.
+Graduates of the occupational therapy program will be familiar with the processes and procedures necessary to tailor rehabilitation individually for each client, through evaluation and treatment, and to restore or improve function in occupational performance within the context of the client’s life environments and relationships.
+Occupational therapy students will develop and implement OT interventions including: restoration of performance abilities; instruction in compensatory techniques; adaptation of tasks, processes or environments; disability prevention techniques; and health promotion strategies.

-The Master of Science in Occupational Therapy (MSOT) degree is offered within the Department of Applied Health Sciences, which is housed in the School of Nursing and Health Professions.
-Murray State University offers a unique curriculum designed to introduce the student to the profession of occupational therapy through current research, clinical experiences, and interprofessional collaboration with other health care professionals.
-The MSOT program is a 24 month continuous, year-round curriculum that strengthens students’ critical inquiry, cultural competence, and patient care skills through didactic and clinical education.
-Level II Fieldwork is completed on a full-time basis the last two semesters of the program.
-On completion of all curriculum requirements with a minimum GPA of 3.0 graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT). *Note All states regulate occupational therapy practice and a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure. ** NOTE: THE PROGRAM WILL NEED TO ACHIEVE ACCREDITATION THROUGH ACOTE (Accreditation Council for Occupational Therapy Education) PRIOR TO ANY STUDENT SITTING FOR EXAMINATION.
+The Master of Science in Occupational Therapy (MSOT) degree is offered within the Department of Applied Health Sciences, School of Nursing and Health Professions, Paducah Regional campus.
+Murray State University offers a unique curriculum designed to introduce students to the profession of occupational therapy through current research, clinical experiences, and interprofessional collaboration with other health care professionals.
+The MSOT program is a 24-month continuous, year-round curriculum that strengthens students’ critical inquiry, cultural competence, and patient care skills through didactic and clinical education.
+Level II Fieldwork is completed on full-time basis the last two semesters of the program.
+Upon completion of all curriculum requirements with a minimum GPA of 3.0, graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT). *Note All states regulate occupational therapy practice and a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.